About Us

 Amber Chase, Digital Editor

-Amber Chase thrives balancing big-picture possibility with small-scale detail.
+Amber Chase thrives balancing big-picture possibilities with small-scale detail.
 She brings a breadth of food knowledge, a hearty work ethic, and a very high gluten tolerance to her role as Digital Editor for the Local Palate.
-Her years have been shared between Charleston, South Carolina and her hometown, Winston-Salem, North Carolina, thoroughly securing her as a Southern native.
+Her years have been shared between Charleston, South Carolina and her hometown of Winston-Salem, North Carolina, thoroughly securing her as a Southern native.
 In a past life, she co-owned a bakery, starting her mornings at dawn and returning home covered in flour and coffee grounds.
 After working with various local publications, she fulfills her dream of contributing to a food publication with her role at the Local Palate.
 Her other full-time gig is parenting her daughter, Nova, who will no doubt grow to be her superior.

 Chris Dugas, E-Commerce Engagement Manager

 Chris Dugas has been nurturing a love for Southern culture from his earliest days, especially when it comes to food.
 The son of a restaurant professional, Chris started cooking at a young age and has always considered food his true passion—but it was his desire to dress well that led him on a path into retail while he was an undergrad at Valdosta State University.
 From launching a custom suiting program eventually managing the e-commerce department for a shop in Charleston, Chris’ appreciation for fine, Southern brands, coupled with his desire to work with what he’s most passionate about, led him to the role of e-commerce engagement manager for the Local Palate Marketplace.
-When he’s not helping any number of artisanal producers tell their stories, Chris can be found at Charleston haunts like Graft Wine Shop or Little Jack’s Tavern, ordering an old fashioned, or cooking dinner in his Avondale home with his girlfriend Julie and pups Harper and Brewer.
+When he’s not helping any number of artisanal producers tell their stories, Chris can be found at Charleston haunts like Graft Wine Shop or Little Jack’s Tavern, ordering an old fashioned, or cooking dinner in his Avondale home with his wife, Julie, and pups Harper and Brewer.

 Brian LePorte, Advertising Sales Executive